Stephen Tse

-Stephen Tse (Tse Chun-on or Chun-wah, aka "Sky Dragon") is the former restaurateur and head of the Ping On syndicate, which controlled criminal activity in the area of Boston Chinatown from the late 1970s through the mid-1980s.
+Stephen Tse (Tse Chun-on or Chun-wah, "Sky Dragon") is the former restaurateur and head of the Ping On syndicate, which controlled criminal activity in the area of Boston Chinatown from the late 1970s through the mid-1980s.
 Tse was jailed for sixteen months starting in 1984 for refusing to answer questions after being subpoenaed by the President's Commission on Organized Crime, marking the start of the decline of Ping On influence over Boston.

 After his release from contempt charges relating to the subpoena, Tse and the Ping On were forced to share power with rival groups that had grown stronger while he was jailed.
 A failed 1988 assassination attempt on two competing leaders who had openly defied him led to his eventual arrest, extradition, and conviction in 1996.

 Early activities and rise

 Stephen Tse is also known as Tse Chun Wah or Tse Chun On, depending on the source.
 Tse was born in Hong Kong, where he was a member of the 14K Triad, and became a naturalized American citizen in 1987 or 1988.

 Tse moved from New York to Boston in the 1970s; his first criminal charge was in 1974 for a home invasion in Brookline.
 He served two years of a ten-year sentence.
 After his release, Tse joined the On Leong, but they expelled him shortly afterward and he joined the Hung Mun (Chee Kung Tong or CKT) social club in 1977, then founded the Ping On Club in 1982 at the Chinese Freemasons Building (6 Tyler Street).
 At this time, Tse was also operating the Kung Fu restaurant in Chinatown, from which he ran criminal activities for the Ping On.

 Tyler Street at Beach in Chinatown, facing south (2010); the Four Seas was at the space now occupied by Peach Farm Seafood.

 Police believe that Tse rose to power in Boston Chinatown by operating gambling and extortion activities independently of the existing influence of the On Leong Tong; instead of the youths that tongs employed as enforcers, Tse used Hong Kong-born criminals.
 During this time, Tse was allied with Harry Mook (Goon Chun Yee), head of the local CKT, operator of the Four Seas restaurant, and reputedly the godfather of Chinatown.
 The Four Seas and Kung Fu restaurants were next to each other on Tyler Street; the Four Seas address was listed as 4 Tyler Street in 1978.